 In the past few years a lot of interest has popped up around sustainable investing (also known as socially responsible) but many people don’t know what exactly this means or where to start.
 As the sustainable investing market grows so too does the complexity surrounding the nuanced approaches and ever evolving creation of often confusing names and information.
-To help our clients navigate this process we have built portfolios that follow a sustainable investing process using environmental, social, and governance (also known as ESG) frameworks.
+To help our clients navigate this process we have built two portfolios that follow a sustainable investing process.

 What is Sustainable Investing?

 In our society we believe that most corporations provide a net benefit through their products and services, job creation and overall behavior.
-As a responsible investor our ESG portfolios seek to invest in companies that balance the needs of financial and nonfinancial matters and demonstrate a commitment to the rights of individuals, communities and the global good.
+As a responsible investor our ESG portfolios seek to invest in companies that balance the needs of financial and non-financial matters and demonstrate a commitment to the rights of individuals, communities and the global good.
 These two are the ESG (Environmental, Social and Governance) and USCCB (United States Conference of Catholic Bishops) portfolios.

 Our ESG portfolios seek to identify companies that operate in a manner consistent with the following: